 A self invested personal pension, or SIPP for short is a DIY pension, ideal for those who pretty much know what they are doing and feel confident to manage their own pension, choose investments that match their attitude to risk, and review them as required.
 A Stocks & Shares ISA is similar in that you can choose your own investments here too, but the main difference is the tax relief you get and the accessibility of your money.
 The returns from an ISA or a SIPP will depend on the success of your investment decisions.

 How to decide whether to invest in an ISA or a pension

 Is an ISA better than a pension?
 It depends on what you are trying to achieve.
 In most cases you’ll be better off with a pension because:

 - If it’s a workplace scheme, your employer pays in too, so you’re getting free money

 - All pensions give you attractive tax breaks.

 However, an ISA may be better depending on what you are saving or investing for.
 If it is a medium-term goal and/or you want access to your money sooner than retirement age, an ISA (or several) could be a good solution that is also tax efficient.

 How much can I pay into a pension?

 How much can I pay into an ISA?

 You can pay in up to £20,000 each tax year, and you can split your allowance across the different types of ISA.
-For example, you could put £4,000 in a Lifetime ISA (this is the yearly maximum), £6,000 in a Stocks & Shares ISA, £5,000 in an Innovative Finance ISA, and £5,000 in a Cash ISA, or any combination you like.
+For example, you could put £4,000 in a Lifetime ISA (this is the yearly maximum), £11,000 in a Stocks & Shares ISA and £5,000 in a Cash ISA, or any combination you like.
 You can also pay up to £9,000 per year into a Junior ISA on behalf of a child.